 The popularity of online shopping shows no signs of slowing down.
-Over the past decade, e-commerce has been constantly one of the fastest growing segments of the retail industry.
-Today, there are hundreds of thousands of online stores and based on latest figures, there are about 20,000 new e-commerce websites being launched in the internet every single week.
+Over the past decade, e-commerce has been constantly one of the fastest-growing segments of the retail industry.
+Today, there are hundreds of thousands of online stores and based on the latest figures, there are about 20,000 new e-commerce websites being launched in the internet every single week.

 If you intend to sell anything online, it could be cars, computers, gadgets, clothes, shoes, books, perfumes, or anything that people would be happy to spend their money on, today is the best time to have your very own online store via an e-commerce website.
-This type of website, unlike regular personal blogs, or company websites, will become your virtual shop window where potential clients can see whatever it is that you offer from the comfort of their own home.
-Having an online store means you can make sales, process orders, and receive payments without the need to spend money on a traditional brick and mortar storefront.
-Because of the convenience it brings, an e-commerce website, when developed and marketed properly, could be the key to increase your sales and revenue exponentially.
+This type of website, unlike regular personal blogs or company websites, will become your virtual shop window where potential clients can see whatever it is that you offer from the comfort of their own home.
+Having an online store means you can make sales, process orders, and receive payments without spending money on a traditional brick-and-mortar storefront.
+Because of the convenience it brings, an e-commerce website, when developed and marketed properly, could be the key to increasing your sales and revenue exponentially.

 Steps to Build a Successful E-Commerce Website

-For an e-commerce website built on complexly free platform, then a CMS such as WordPress is the way to go, and is our choice of e-commerce solution here at at Ignition Media.
+For an e-commerce website built on a completely free platform, then a CMS such as WordPress is the way to go, and is our choice of e-commerce solution here at at Ignition Media.

 - Select the best hosting company.
-When looking for website hosting providers, it is crucial that you choose the one that is extremely reliable and efficient.
-You want to make sure that your e-commerce website is up at least 99% of the time otherwise, you’ll lose valuable sales.
+When looking for website hosting providers, you must choose the one that is highly reliable and efficient.
+You want to ensure that your e-commerce website is up at least 99% of the time.
+Otherwise, you’ll lose valuable sales.

 There are hundreds of web hosting providers to choose from.
-When making your choice consider key issues which include price, customer service, technical support, reliability, access to email serve, host-based security services (virus detection and firewall, for example), and compatibility with the programming languages that you’re using.
+When making your choice consider key issues, which include price, customer service, technical support, reliability, access to email service, host-based security services (virus detection and firewall, for example), and compatibility with the programming languages you’re using.
 Often the cheapest option is not the best.
-You’re likely to wait on hold for 45mins to an hour with some hosting companies, so ensure the one you choose has read people that pick up the phone and offer support.
-The other issue I can’t stress enough when it comes to hosting is to ensure your website is hosted in the country that you wish to rank well for.
+You’ll likely wait on hold for 45mins to an hour with some hosting companies, so ensure the one you choose has read people who pick up the phone and offer support.
+The other issue I can’t stress enough when it comes to hosting is ensuring your website is hosted in the country you wish to rank well for.
 If you have a boutique in Melbourne, then you’ll want to ensure the hosting servers (not just the company, but the actual servers) are located in Australia.
 This will improve your ranking position for local searches.

-- Choose payment solution.
+- Choose a payment solution.
 The ability to accept payment online is just one of the few but critical puzzle pieces when creating a successful e-commerce website.
-To make this happen, you will need a payment processor and a payment gateway.
+You will need a payment processor and a payment gateway to make this happen.
 The most popular processors include Google Checkout and PayPal Website Payments Standard.
-These will send your customers to a checkout page, which is hosted by your chosen processing company.
+These will send your customers to a checkout page, which your chosen processing company hosts.
 Payment gateways, on the other hand, are designed to integrate your shopping cart and transaction.
 Find out the better solution; Paypal Payments versus Other Payment Gateway Options.

-- Shopping Cart – When creating an e-commerce website, you will need to set up a system that is similar to traditional basket or cart that are being used by customers when they shop at brick-and-mortar stores.
-Using a shopping cart software, your customers will be allowed to select items that are displayed on your website, add them to the cart, and walk them through as soon as they are ready to check out.
-Pick a shopping cart that already include shipping charges (when applicable) and taxes to give your customers the total for their order.
+- Shopping Cart – When creating an e-commerce website, you will need to set up a system that is similar to traditional basket or cart that is being used by customers when they shop at brick-and-mortar stores.
+Using shopping cart software, your customers can select items displayed on your website, add them to the cart, and walk them through as soon as they are ready to check out.
+Pick a shopping cart that already includes shipping charges (when applicable) and taxes to give your customers the total for their order.

-WordPress offers fantastic shopping cart plugins such as WP e-Commerce which is designed to let your customers buy or download your products.
+WordPress offers fantastic shopping cart plugins, such as WP e-Commerce, designed to let your customers buy or download your products.
 Other WordPress plugins which I recommend are WooCommerce and Jigoshop.
 Learn more about WordPress plugins for e-commerce by reading a previous post: WP e-commerce Plugin: Is it a Viable e-commerce Solution?

 - Promotion is crucial.
-Having great products to sell and an attractive, easy-to-navigate e-commerce website simply isn’t enough to succeed online.
-To promote awareness and to attract targeted traffic, you will need to do massive online promotion which includes search engine optimisation, content marketing, social media marketing, etc.
+Having great products to sell and an attractive, easy-to-navigate e-commerce website isn’t enough to succeed online.
+To promote awareness and to attract targeted traffic, you will need to do massive online promotion, which includes search engine optimisation, content marketing, social media marketing, etc.

-Communication is also a vital part of your websites promotion.
+Communication is also a vital part of the promotion of your website.
 Learn how to Communicate with your Niche Market.